Skip to main content

 • Node.js v18+

-• An MCP-compatible client (Cursor, Claude Desktop, or other MCP clients)
+• An MCP-compatible client that connects to a local server (Cursor, Claude Desktop, Claude Code, and others)

 1. Sign up or log in at goshippo.com